-Across the wider world of recruitment, a recent survey carried out by the Institute of Student Employers (formerly the Association of Graduate Recruiters) found that 53% of its members used video interviews, compared to just 6% five years ago.
+Across the wider world of recruitment, a 2018 survey carried out by the Institute of Student Employers (formerly the Association of Graduate Recruiters) found that 49% of its members used video interviews in their graduate selection processes.

 What can you expect from a graduate property video interview?

 Video interviews can fall into one of two categories:

 1. A live video call-style interview, where you will be talking to a recruiter over a system such as Skype.
 Cushman & Wakefield offer the option to conduct the initial face-to-face interview over Skype (as well as in-person or over the phone).

 2. A video interview using an automated online system that records candidates’ responses to pre-set questions.
 After being asked a question, you will often be given a short period of time to prepare.
 Your answers will also have to fit within a time limit.
 This system is used by BNP Paribas Real Estate and JLL.

 Recruiters are keen to point out that candidates should not treat video interviews differently to a face-to-face interview.
 Kim Brumley, resourcing manager at BNP Paribas Real Estate, told TARGETjobs: ‘Recruiters don’t glean any more or less about a candidate’s appearance, skills or personality from doing the video interview compared to a face-to-face interview.’